-Figure 3.
-Digital technological enhancing teaching and learning used by subject teachers sharing services 10(40%), digital collaborative tools 9(36%) and video-sharing tools, which had 7(28%) of the respondents.
+According to the findings depicted in Figure 3, the most used digital technological tools assumed to enhance teaching and learning among the studied subject teachers were audio-visual tools 19 (76%), learning management systems 13(52%), file-sharing services 10(40%), digital collaborative tools 9(36%), and video-sharing tools, which had 7(28%) of the respondents.
 In principle, students were asked about different digital technological tools used to enhance teaching and learning in their secondary schools.
 Their responses are shown in Figure 4.